electrichasgoneaudi/electrichasgoneaudi.github.io/content/technology/battery/batterysystem/_index.md

 | A6 e-tron *2 | LGX E78?|  392? | 16? | 700? | 192s2p? | 110 kWh? |

 #### Battery pack performance

+In the table below you see the pack performance.
+See how Q4 have higher density even the cell itself does not have a better density.

 |  | Gross capacity | Net capacity | Max DC Charging | Weight | kWh/kg |
 |-----|------|-----|-----|------|-----|